The RosettaOps Model¶

 How Customers Progress¶

-The tiered model is designed around a natural upgrade path where each tier builds the case for the next.
+The two-tier model is designed around a natural upgrade path where Observe builds the case for Automate.

 Observe reveals the problem¶

 Most organizations begin with Observe because it requires zero write access -- the lowest possible risk.
-Within days, the unified cost dashboard and resource inventory surface waste that was previously invisible: idle instances, orphaned volumes, accounts with no budget controls, and compliance gaps.
+Within days, the unified cost dashboard, real-time resource inventory, and Monitoring Service surface waste that was previously invisible: idle instances, orphaned volumes, accounts with no budget controls, and compliance gaps.
+The Monitoring Service in particular catches budget overruns continuously, not after the bill arrives.

 This data alone often reveals six- or seven-figure annual savings opportunities.

-Once stakeholders can see the waste, the conversation shifts from "do we have a problem?" to "how do we stop it from getting worse?"
-The business case for Govern writes itself: the cost of inaction is now visible on a dashboard.
+Once stakeholders can see the waste, the conversation shifts from "do we have a problem?" to "how do we stop it from getting worse, and clean up what's already there?"
+The business case for Automate writes itself: the cost of inaction is now visible on a dashboard.

 graph LR